dinfuehr/dora/README.md

 On Debian-based systems it is possible to install the dependencies with:
 ```
-sudo apt install llvm-5.0-dev libcapstone-dev ruby
+sudo apt install llvm-5.0-dev zlib1g-dev libcapstone-dev ruby
 ```
-and export `LLVM_SYS_50_PREFIX=/usr/lib/llvm-5.0` during the first invocation of a `cargo` command that builds the projects dependencies like `cargo build` or `cargo test`.
+and export `LLVM_SYS_50_PREFIX=/usr/lib/llvm-5.0` during the invocation of `cargo` commands that build the projects' dependencies like `cargo build` or `cargo test`.

 ## Compilation & Testing
 Install current Rust Nightly via [rustup.rs](http://rustup.rs).
 The nightly version of